MayFu2025/unit-1/lessons/aug_24.md

         name_c = raw_name_c
         break

+Coding Exercise 3: Write a program to sort alphabetically three names entered by the user.
+Note: Assume that only the first letter of names are the same.
+*My program for this does not use if statements...
 #Sort user inputs into alphabetical order
 names = [name_a.title(), name_b.title(), name_c.title()] #Creates a list of user inputs.
 The function title() is used to make sure names are capitalized. names.sort() #sort() function sorts strings into alphabetical order.
 Sorts numbers into smallest to biggest if reverse parameter is not specified.